 You may be entitled to compensation from the manufacturer of the recalled drug.
 Whether or not you have grounds for a claim depends on the nature of the recall.
 Your injury attorney can evaluate your case, answer your questions and help you fight for the maximum payout.

-If the incident happened in Louisiana, contact Morris Bart, LLC.
-An injury attorney in Monroe will help you gather evidence to prove negligence, liability and damages.
+If the incident happened in Alabama, contact Morris Bart, LLC.
+A Birmingham defective drug lawyer will help you gather evidence to prove negligence, liability and damages.

 A small mistake during the claims process could reduce the amount of compensation you ultimately recover, or prevent you from recovering any compensation at all.
 Our legal team will help you avoid errors such as making recorded statements or overlooking certain damages.
 Call 800-537-8185 to schedule a free initial consultation.

 to find a Morris Bart office near you.